maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 This way you get a dataframe with the means of the different interactions which makes it possible to pass it on to the ggplot-package for visualisation, which is done below.
-The visualisation looks alot like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction:

     interactions  %>%
       ggplot(aes(x = verified, y = gns)) +